aldotestino/ping-status/README.md

 ### Database

 The application uses SQLite for data persistence.
-The database file is stored in the `data/` directory by default.
+The database file (`ping-status.db`) is stored in the application's working directory.

 To view/edit the database directly: